-Bench- Bug Description
+Bench- mark Bug ID Description

-mark ID

 Pipe А One signal inverted

-Pre А Reduced OR replaced by reduced AND
+Pre Α Reduced OR replaced by reduced AND

 norm В One signal inverted

 С One 26-bit bus MUX select line inverted

 D Bug A + Bug B

 E Bug A + Bug B + Bug C

 MD5 Α Incorrect operand for a 32-bit addition

 В Incorrect state transition

 С Bug B with a shorter trace

-MRISC А Incorrect RHS for a 11-bit value assignment
+MRISC A Incorrect RHS for a 11-bit value assignment

-CF_FFT Α One signal inverted
+CF_FFT А One signal inverted

-DLX А SLL inst. does shift the wrong way
+DLX Α SLL inst. does shift the wrong way

 В SLTIU inst. selects the wrong ALU operation

 С JAL inst. leads to incorrect bypass from MEM stage

 D Incorrect forwarding for ALU+IMM inst.

-E Does not write to reg31
+Е Does not write to reg31

 F RT reads lower 30 bits only

-G If $RT = 7$ memory write is incorrect
+G If RT = 7 memory write is incorrect

-Alpha Α Write to zero-reg succeeds if $rdb_idx = 5$
+Alpha А Write to zero-reg succeeds if rdb_idx = 5

 В Forwarding through zero reg on rb

-С Squash if source of MEM/WB = dest. of ID/EX and

-instr. in ID is not a branch
+С Squash if source of MEM/WB = dest. of ID/EX and instr. in ID is not a branch

-Table 2: Description of bugs in benchmarks.
+Table 2: Description of benchmark bugs.
 DLX and Alpha include native bugs, while the others were manually injected.

-a symptom core suggests a possible set of signals to modify for correcting the design, and it includes one or more symptom variables.
-In all our experiments, we found that the reported symptom cores included the root causes of errors for all benchmarks.
+that a symptom core suggests a set of signals to be modified to correct the design, and it includes one or more symptom variables.
+In all our experiments, we found that the reported symptom cores included the root causes of errors for all the benchmarks.
 In other words, REDIR accurately pointed out the signals that exhibited incorrect behavior.